lara-kassab/qtrk-code/README.md

 ## Algorithms Implementation:
-- QTRK_Algorithm.m is the implementations of QTRK in the paper
+- QTRK_Algorithm.m is the implementation of QTRK in the paper
-- mQTRK_Algorithm.m are the implementations of mQTRK in the paper
+- mQTRK_Algorithm.m is the implementation of mQTRK in the paper

 ## User experimentation and reproducing paper's results: